 The third step is to soft-launch, and collect valuable feedback from your initial students.
-Alongside analytical data, we use this feedback to find opportunities to improve your sales material, course content and the LMS.
+Alongside analytical data, we use this feedback to find opportunities to improve your sales material, course content and the learning management system itself.

 Need a hand?

 Plume is one of the leading UK LMS specialists, and the only provider in the world that doesn’t charge recurring or per user license fees.
 We provide businesses with the flexibility and unparalleled support that’s essential to bring their projects and their vision to life.

 We pride ourselves in taking the time to understand our clients’ needs at a much deeper level.
 Defining every last detail, we can make sure that our platforms provide everything you need to deliver an exception learning experience.
 Managing students and scaling the business is effortless from there, so they can focus on what they do best.

-So how do you know if you need our help?
-Well, if you’ve struggled to find an LMS that meets your unique requirements, you want to future-proof your LMS, create differentiating features, or you just want to retain 100% of your sales without ongoing licensing fees, Plume might just be for you.
+If you’ve struggled to find an LMS that meets your unique requirements, you want to future-proof your LMS, create differentiating features, or you just want to retain 100% of your sales without ongoing licensing fees, Plume might just be for you.

 Say hi and ping us an email – [email protected]